elixirgardens1/listings_new/README.md

 ![[Image of add_new_listings]](docs/img/add_new_listings.webp)

-Creating a new listing updates ? database tables:
+Creating a new listing updates the following database tables:

 * multi_cpu
 * listings